National Botanic Garden of Namibia

 Spinoza Self Catering Accommodation in Windhoek is ideal for business travelers, overnight stays and holidaymakers.

-At p range as resent our accommodation consists of five self-catering chalets plus three new separate rooms each with it's own shower, toilet and wash basin.
+At present our accommodation consists of five self-catering chalets plus three new separate rooms each with it's own shower, toilet and wash basin.
 The chalets have a lovely view of the awesome Auas mountainwell as a game camp populated with var

 35.2km North East of center of National Botanic Garden of Namibia